Water Quality Improvement Program: Holmes Lake Watershed

-In 2007, 2008, 2009 and 2010 homeowners in the Holmes Lake Watershed recieved lawn care surveys in the mail.
-Homeowners could bring the completed survey to Campbells Nursery & Garden Center on 56th and Pine Lake Road to recieve 2 free bags of no phosphorus fertilizer.
-The goal of collecting survey results is to evaluate and better understand the common lawn care practices within the Holmes lake Watershed and to gauge the effectiveness of stormwater quality education efforts.
+In 2007, 2008, 2009 and 2010 homeowners in the Holmes Lake Watershed received lawn care surveys in the mail.
+Homeowners could bring the completed survey to Campbells Nursery & Garden Center on 56th and Pine Lake Road to receive 2 free bags of no phosphorus fertilizer.
+The goal of collecting survey results was to evaluate and better understand the common lawn care practices within the Holmes lake Watershed and to gauge the effectiveness of stormwater quality education efforts.

 For More Information